Crohn's disease symptoms and diagnosis background

 5. Blood Test

-Checks for elevated inflammatory markers like CRP and ESR, and for anemia.
-However, since blood inflammatory markers are often normal even when intestinal inflammation is present, its reliability is low.
+Checks for elevated inflammatory markers like CRP, ESR, and signs of anemia.
+However, blood tests often have low reliability, as inflammatory markers can remain normal even when intestinal inflammation is present.

 6. Imaging Tests